alekseysotnikov/CmdTool/README.md

 Java 8+ required.

 ### Motivation
-When we call external programs from Java, we certainly need to harvest the output files and/or console stream.
+When we call external programs from Java, we certainly need to harvest the output files and/or output stream.
 It is ok, but what if we have thousands of calls?
 Some of them produces files we need, but another one not.
 So, we have to make a cleanup.

 This library solves this small problem and intended to process each program call inside a separate directory.
 It performs particular activities with the directory, such as creating or deleting on appropriate stages of execution.